 Skip to main content

 Search is how your application answers questions from documents.
-Send a query in plain language, get back ranked passages from across your corpus — no SQL, no keyword matching, no index tuning.
+Send a query in plain language, get back ranked passages from across your corpus.
+No SQL, no keyword matching, no index tuning.
 Under the hood LightOn runs a hybrid pipeline: vector search for meaning, lexical search for exact terms, then a reranker that scores every candidate against the full query and returns the best results.

 This tutorial walks through POST /api/v3/search.
 For the full schema and every parameter, see the API reference.